 Circumstances now place Romy, Neri, Alessandro, and the whole city in extreme danger.
 Alessandro’s young wife creates an impossible situation that will destroy Alessandro and all the good he has done for Cantagna.
 Thousands could die.
 Civil war could break out for a decade or two.
 Well, that might be what you get for marrying a fourteen-year-old girl and not giving her any instruction or affection, Oh Great Padroné…

 The girl then dumps the whole problem, via blackmail, into Romy’s lap.
 If she doesn’t perform an impossible mission in three days, she and Neri will be revealed as magicians and executed, and Cantagna will crumble.
 No pressure, crew!
 Piece of cake!

 I have never read a fantasy novel that had a three-day deadline for the quest to be performed.
-Not only did Cate Glass write a brilliant, fast-paced plot that is at least as suspenseful as Hitchcock and Fleming, she pulled off a complicated quest, and I have yet to find any flaw in the construction of the task or the planning and implementation of the conflict resolution by the crew.
+Not only did Cate Glass write a brilliant, fast-paced plot that is at least as suspenseful as Hitchcock and Fleming, she pulled off a complicated quest.

 After all the great pacing and successful climax of the plot, Ms. Glass creates a masterful last chapter, combining denouement with a whole new, very suspenseful, scene of confrontation between Romy and Il Padroné with imminent death implicit in every moment.
 There are several story elements developed in this scene, which I will not spoil for the reader.
 And it all leads to great anticipation for the next book in the series.
 The first one was well-plotted and well executed, and the author’s use of language is nuanced and rich.
 It would be wrong to give away details of the quest, but I highly recommend it as an intelligent read.